enjiushi/CourseHomework/README.md

 # Vulkan c++ project for Hypergryph course
-This project is extracted from Sascha William's Vulkan Examples, used as homework for students of Hypergryph course.
+This project is used as homework for students of Hypergryph course.
 It's already setup with all required libraries as well as headers.

 ## Cloning
 This repository contains submodules for external dependencies, so when doing a fresh clone you need to clone recursively: